 Still, no one’s sure what causes this low level of folate or how it’s related to treatment-resistant depression.

 Despite its name, treatment-resistant depression can be treated.
 It just might take some time to find the right plan.
-Just keep in mind that it may take some time.

 Antidepressant medications are the first choice for treating depression.
 If you’ve tried antidepressants without much success, your doctor will likely start by suggesting an antidepressant in a different drug class.